apenella/go-ansible/README.md

 ## Getting Started

 This section will guide you through the step-by-step process of using the _go-ansible_ library.
 Follow these instructions to create an application that utilizes the `ansible-playbook` utility.
-However, the same guidelines can be applied to the `ansible` command as well.
+The same guidelines can be applied to the `ansible` command as well.

 Before proceeding, ensure you have installed the latest version of the go-ansible library.
 If not, please refer to the [Installation section](#install) for instructions.

-To create an application that uses the `ansible-playbook` command you need to create an `AnsiblePlaybookCmd` struct.
-This struct defines the command to execute the `ansible-playbook` command.
-Then, you need to execute the command using an [executor](#executor).
-In that case, we will use the `DefaultExecute` executor, which is the default executor provided by the _go-ansible_ library.
+To create an application that launches the `ansible-playbook` command you need to create an `AnsiblePlaybookCmd` struct.
+This struct generates the _Ansible_ command to be run.
+Then, you nyou need to execute the command usingng an [executor](#executor).
+In that guided example, you will use the `DefaultExecute` executor, the [executor](#executor) provided by the _go-ansible_ library.

 ### Create the _AnsiblePlaybookCmd_ struct